 EALE is Europe's largest labor market conference and brings together around 500 participants from around the world each year.
-This year, the conference is held for the first time in Uppsala and this is the second time it is being held in Sweden during its 31-year history.
-Uppsala university is hosting the conference through UCLS.
+The conference was held for the first time in Uppsala 2019 and Uppsala university was hosting the conference through UCLS.

-In addition to plenary lectures, which this year is held by Barbara Petrongolo of Queen Mary University London and Philip Kircher of the European University Institute, there are parallel sessions and so-called Flash Talks; presentations where the lecturers talk about their research using just one slide and speaking for not more than five minutes.
+In addition to plenary lectures, which this year was held by Barbara Petrongolo of Queen Mary University London and Philip Kircher of the European University Institute, there were parallel sessions and so-called Flash Talks; presentations where the lecturers talk about their research using just one slide and speaking for not more than five minutes.

-The conference also holds so-called Poster Sessions where researchers present their research on posters and conference participants can stroll around and take part in several shorter presentations in a short time.
+The confrerence also provided so-called Poster Sessions where researchers present their research on posters and conference participants can stroll around and take part in several shorter presentations in a short time.

-During the conference dinner at the Castle in Uppsala, prizes will be awarded for best poster and for best paper authored by a young labor market economist.
+During the conference dinner at the Castle in Uppsala, prizes were awarded for best poster and for best paper authored by a young labor market economist.

-The conference also organizes sessions where Job Market Candidates can present their papers in job interviews to potential employers.
-The conference provides many opportunities for Job Market Candidates and conference participants to meet in an informal way.
+The conference also organized sessions where Job Market Candidates presented their papers in job interviews to potential employers.
+The conference provided many opportunities for Job Market Candidates and conference participants to meet in an informal way.

-The conference lasts for 3 days where social gatherings are interspersed with a packed lecture program on everything from the labor market and integration to gender differences in education.
+The conference lasted for 3 days where social gatherings interspersed with a packed lecture program on everything from the labor market and integration to gender differences in education.

 The European Association of Labour Economists (EALE) was founded in 1989 in order to promote the advancement of knowledge in the field of labour economics in Europe and elsewhere.
 It is a broad-based organisation in which all schools of analysis are welcome to participate.
 Its activities include the organisation of international conferences and workshop, the promotion of the study and application of labour economics, the formation of international groups concerned with research and teaching, and support to publications in the field of labour economics.